Anomalous monism: Strict laws

-Whenever a particular event E1 is causally related to a second particular event E2, there must be, according to Davidson, a law such that (C1 & D1) -> D2, where C1 represents a set of preliminary conditions, D1 is a description of E1 which is sufficient, given C1, for an occurrence of an event of the kind D2, which represents the description of E2.
-The cause-law principle was intended by Davidson to take in both laws of temporal succession as well as bridge laws.
-Since Davidson denies that any such laws can involve psychological predicates (including such laws as "(M1 & M2) -> M3" wherein the predicates are all psychological or mixed laws such as ((M1 & M2 -> P1) and ((P1 & P2 -> M1))), it follows that such bridge laws as "P1 -> M1", "M1 -> P1" or "M1 if and only if P1" are to be excluded.
+According to Davidson, whenever a particular event E1 is causally related to a second particular event E2, there must be a law such that (C1 & D1) → D2, where C1 represents a set of preliminary conditions, D1 is a description of E1 that, given C1, is sufficient for the occurrence of an event of the kind D2, which represents the description of E2.
+The cause-law principle was intended by Davidson to include both laws of temporal succession and bridge laws.

+Since Davidson denies that any such laws can involve mental predicates (M) (including such laws as (M1 & M2) → M3 where the predicates are all mental or mixed laws such as ((M1 & M2 → P1) and ((P1 & P2 → M1))), where mental predicates interact with physical predicates (P).
+Consequently, that suggest direct correlations like P1 → M1, M1 → P1 or M1 if and only if P1 are excluded from his framework.

-However, mental predicates may be allowed in what are called "hedged laws" which are just strict laws qualified by ceteris paribus (all other things being equal) clauses.
-What this means is that while the generalization ((M1 & M2 -> P1) is justifiable ceteris paribus, it cannot be fully elaborated in terms of, e.g., (P2 & P3 & M1 & M2 & M3) -> P1.
+Mental predicates may be allowed in what are termed hedged laws which are strict laws qualified by ceteris paribus (all other things being equal) clauses.
+This means that while the generalization ((M1 & M2) → P1) is justifiable ceteris paribus, it cannot be fully expanded into a more detailed law such as (P2 & P3 & M1 & M2 & M3) → P1.